All Products

 • Return value

-• If a search item matches the expression, result is returned.
+• If a search item matches the expression, the corresponding result is returned.

-• If no search item matches the expression, default is returned.
+• If no search item matches the expression, the default value is returned.

-• If no value is specified for the default parameter, null is returned.
+• If the default parameter is not specified, null is returned.

-• If duplicate search items match the expression, the value of the first search item is returned.
+• If multiple search items match the expression, the result of the first matching item is returned.

 • Examples

-The sale_detail table contains the shop_name (STRING), customer_id (STRING), and total_price (DOUBLE) columns.
-This table contains the following data:
+The sale_detail table contains the shop_name string, customer_id string, total_price double columns.
+The table contains the following data.

 +------------+-------------+-------------+------------+------------+